shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

 commit;
 ```

-**_NOTE:_** You can adjust this script as needed if you want Shipyard to have stricter access to your database.
+**_NOTE:_** You can adjust this script as needed if you want Platform to have stricter access to your database.